 - We always think in terms of what datasets are required to solve a problem.
 Combining our own and external databases together with consumer, expert, or trade surveys allows us to quickly build relevant datasets

 - We walk the streets of the markets we analyze.
-Our in-country teams visit retail outlets, chat with consumers, and take photos and videos to illustrate consumer behavior.
+Our in-country teams visit retail outlets, interview distributors, chat with consumers, and take photos and videos to illustrate what is going on.
 The resulting anecdotes and observations tell a story that gives context to the insights derived from hard analysis

 - We never look at a market in isolation.
 We philosophically, and statistically, build pooled models over time and space.
 For example, to understand the opportunities for cellular services in China, it is necessary to understand not only China, but also India, Russia, South Korea, and 12-15 other countries today and in the past